Deprecation of features

 We recommend taking the following steps to avoid depending on deprecated features when writing your applications:

-• If at all possible, test compile your project using a compiler which supports warnings about deprecated features (such as GCC 3.1 or later), and check for such warnings.
-Use the -Werror flag to GCC to ensure that you don’t miss any of them.
+• If at all possible, test compile your project using a compiler which supports warnings about deprecated features (such as GCC), and check for such warnings.
+Pass the -Werror flag to GCC to ensure that you don’t miss any of them.

 • Check the NEWS file for each new release for details of any new features which are deprecated in the release.